phsacramento/challenge-development/README.md

 > As a user, I want to provide my username to retrieve all repositories.
 I like it so I can add my tags later.

 - You should get starred repositories using the GitHub Rest v3 API.
 Using the v4 API with GraphQL is a plus.
-- The information that must be retrieved is: Repository ID, repository, description, HTTP URL, and language.
+- The information that must be retrieved is: Repository ID, repository name, description, HTTP URL and language.

 #### 2. Add tags to repositories